-As I had a chance not only to feel it and test it, I think it is somewhat missing it a realm of persuading you that it is locking the lid in place.
+As I had a chance not only to feel it and test it, I think it is somewhat missing a realm of persuading you that it is locking the lid in place.

 The locking mechanism feels a bit cheap.
 This feeling comes most likely from the fact that it is not as hard as most others to lock it in place.
 The half-metal half-plastics locks are not helping in this regard.

 After locking the pot, it looks seal tight but doesn’t feel like it.
 So if you decide to get this one and will be carrying it with you in a car, I would still recommend putting it into a separate bag, at least.
 To be on the safe side.

-What is a great plus is the fact that it comes with massive side handles, so it is easy to pick it up and carry anywhere you need.
+What is a great plus is the fact that it comes with massive side handles, so it is easy to pick it up and carry it anywhere you need.
 Even if you are a bigger guy like myself.

-I see it as a right starter choice, that can provide with basically everything you might need occasionally, but not something that I can swear on.
+I see it as the right starter choice, that can provide with basically everything you might need occasionally, but not something that I can swear on.

 Chefman Natural Casserole Slow Cooker with Locking Lid

 Whenever I see this beauty, my mind ventures to my mother’s lasagna.

 Cold Saturday evening at the beginning of winter.
 Wind howling behind the windows.
 Leafs dancing in small tornadoes in front of a house.
 My older brother, coming late again, as is usual with him.
 And the smell of perfectly cooked lasagna filling the house in anticipation of the family dinner.